Sorcer3r/Scroll-Homework/README.md

 # Scroll-Homework

-You will need the sin table and the font to assemble the source
+You will need the sin table sintab.bin and the font 464charset-00-7F.bin to assemble the source